yatharth/psych250-finalproject/README.md

 pip-sync
 ```

 Creating a virtual environment is recommended.
-Having installed the requirements, you can run `jupyter lab` to open up a browser tab and launch the `main.ipynb` notebook in the `src/` folder.
-The first run may take longer than usual to download the CelebA dataset to your computer.
+Having installed the requirements, you can run `jupyter lab` to open up a browser tab and launch the notebooks in the `src/` folder.
+There are two notebooks:

+- `with_20_classes.ipynb`
+- `with_100_classes.pynb`

+They have the same code; the only difference is the latter uses 100 classes instead of 20 classes (and thus trains and evaluates performance on 5 times as much data).

+The first run of the notebooks may take longer than usual to download the CelebA dataset to your computer.
+The notebook with 100 classes takes a long time; a GPU is advised, and if there is one, the GPU will be used.

 ## Work done by each team member